eric-git/Usi.Wcf.Client/readme.md

 See **appsettings.json** and **launchSettings.json** for details.
 The "IssuerBinding" mode is recommended.

+## Testing accounts

+There are 2 testing accounts used:

+-   VA1802: this is an example for "ActAs", the first party is: 11000002568, the second is: 96312011219
+-   VA1803: this is an example suits most of the simple cases

 ## Operations

 This example invokes the following WCF operations for demo